slipstream/SlipStreamDocumentation/documentation/developer_guide/configuration_files.md

 configuration files.
 A specific post request can be invoked to force a reload of the files.

-> If your SlipStream server is already, don't forget to restart it for the configuration files to be loaded.
+> If your SlipStream server is already started, don't forget to restart it for the configuration files to be loaded.
 {: .warning}